rancher/rancher.github.io/rancher/v1.6/en/cli/variable-interpolation/index.md

 #### Stack Name Interpolation

-From rancher v1.6.6+ we start to support interpolating `{{ .Stack.Name }}` in `docker-compose.yml` file.
-You can use it in rancher CLI through `rancher-compose -p your-stack-name up` command.
-Or in rancher UI, go to `STACKS`-> `Add Stack`, uploading or typing your `docker-compose.yml` file with the fields you want to have `{{ .Stack.Name }}` being parsed.
+As of Rancher v1.6.6, we support interpolating `{{ .Stack.Name }}` in the `docker-compose.yml` file, so that whatever the stack name is used in the Docker Compose file.

-For example, in the following `docker-compose.yml` file, after you launch your stack, the `foo` field within `labels` will have the value of your stack's name.
+Docker Compose files can used with the Rancher CLI or in the UI, when creating a new stack.
+In our example, you can create a label that will be based on the name of the stack.

-`docker-compose.yml`
+##### Example `docker-compose.yml`

 {% raw %}
 ```yaml